ets-labs/python-dependency-injector/docs/wiring.rst

 Specifying the ``@inject`` as a first decorator is also crucial for FastAPI, other frameworks using decorators similarly, for closures, and for any types of custom decorators with the injections.

+.. note:: Note on complex class hierarchies

+    If you have complex class hierarchies with ``@inject``, when wiring modules, make sure to include all modules with decorator.
+Otherwise partially wired classes might violate Liskov Substitution Principle.

 FastAPI example:

 .. code-block:: python